 How AI can be applied in financial markets

 Traditional software is helpless at making financial predictions since it has predefined rules while predicting financial markets requires constantly changing algorithms.
 Hedge funds have been using computer algorithms in trading for years, but these algorithms were developed based on static models that don’t account for market volatilities.

-Machine learning and deep learning have brought innovative solutions and approaches to the FinTech market for implementation of AI in the stock trading and other fields.
+Machine learning and deep learning have brought innovative solutions and approaches to the financial market for implementation of AI in FinTech, the stock trading, and other fields.
 Neural networks trained by deep learning algorithms create their own rules, connections, and patterns while analyzing data, including the digital layer.
 What’s more, neural networks adapt as they receive more information and can, therefore, make better predictions in future based on insights from previously analyzed data.
 The volume of information processed with the help of deep learning and the level of detail at which it’s analyzed would be impossible for humans to manage but AI makes finance assets management a real case.

 When making decisions, FinTech firms, funds, and brokers use both structured historical information about markets and a massive layer of unstructured data from various outside sources.
-Today, AI helps to analyze both time series and alternative data that makes possible even the use of AI with cryptocurrency.
+Today, using AI in financial markets helps to analyze both time series and alternative data that makes possible even the use of AI with cryptocurrency.
 Some big names among hedge funds rely on AI for stock trading, including Renaissance Technologies, Man Group, Aidyia, Binatix, Sentient Technologies, and Bridgewater Associates.
 These hedge funds use AI and machine learning to: